TrulsHafnor/HvZ-experis-be/README.md

 A user may only view this page if there is a Trainer name that exists.
 It redirects the user back to the Landing page if they do not have a Trainer name stored in localStorage.
 The Trainer page lists the Pokémons that the trainer has collected.
 For each collected Pokémon,the Pokémon name and image are displayed.
 A user is also able to remove a Pokémon from their collection from the Trainer page.
 The user can also log out from this page.
 ### API Documentation
-A full description of the API Documentation can be found on Swagger by this link: [Human vs. Zombies API Documentation] (https://hvz-api-noroff.herokuapp.com/swagger-ui/index.html#/)
+A full description of the API Documentation can be found on Swagger here: [Human vs. Zombies API Documentation](https://hvz-api-noroff.herokuapp.com/swagger-ui/index.html#/)

 ## Install
 - Open PgAdmin